Washington Monument reopens to fanfare after 2011 quake

 The temblor sent terrified tourists fleeing from the observation deck 500 feet up, and opened cracks so wide that light shined through.

-After engineers rappelled from the top of the monument to inspect the damage, the structure was shrouded in scaffolding for months as workers carried out repairs.
+After engineers rappelled from the top of the monument to inspect the damage up close, the structure was shrouded in scaffolding for months as workers carried out repairs.

-The job included 665 feet of crack repairs, almost three miles of repointing mortar joints, hundreds of mortar patches and 52 stainless steel anchors, some of them visible from the observation deck.
+The job included 665 feet of crack repairs, almost three miles of repointing mortar joints, hundreds of mortar patches and 52 metal anchors to secure the obelisk.

 Public tours of the monument to George Washington, the first U.S. president, resumed after the ceremony.
 People started to line up for tickets at 1:30 a.m.
-EDT and 600 tickets were snapped up in the hour after the 8:30 a.m. opening.
+EDT (0530 GMT) and 600 tickets were snapped up in the hour after the 8:30 a.m. opening, a National Park Service spokesman said.

-The reopening ceremony was emceed by television personality Al Roker and included “American Idol” winner Candice Glover singing “America the Beautiful,” the Army’s Old Guard Fife and Drum Corps, the Navy Band and a children’s choir.
+The hour-long reopening ceremony included “American Idol,” winner Candice Glover singing “America the Beautiful,” the Army’s Old Guard Fife and Drum Corps, the Navy Band and a children’s choir performing “My Country ‘Tis of Thee.”

-The monument reopened to the public at 1 p.m., when about nine tourists took the 70-second elevator trip to the observation section.
+Craig Rosfjord, 38, a tourist from Eagle Lake, Minnesota, said he was surprised the line was not longer when he went to get tickets for himself and his three sons.

-“It’s magnificent, it’s worth the wait, and it’s nice to be part of history,” said Joe Vizzini, a 72-year-old hair salon owner from Boca Raton, Florida, as he admired the 30-mile view.
+“This is working out very well.
+This is kind of the chance of a lifetime for our family,” he said.

 The monument was completed in 1884 and draws about 600,000 visitors a year.